UPPMAX/programming_formalisms_intro/doc/flowcharts.md

 - **Method**: Use Python
   - Let's go for functional programming
 - **Input**: Some initial positions of the planets but no external data
-  - Perhaps also user input of lenght of simulation
+  - Perhaps also user input of length of simulation
-- **Output**: Graph of orbits and a timeseries of an eccentricity parameter Development steps
+- **Output**: Graph of orbits and a timeseries of an eccentricity parameter

+**Development steps**
 1. Earth-sun system
 2. Add Jupiter
 3. Make modular